 Creating a data deployment template

-The first step is to create a data template from a successful data deployment.
+The first step is to create a data template from a data deployment.

-Once you've completed a data deployment, you're able to save the configuration for that deployment as a new template (using the box at the bottom of the page).
+Once you've configured a data deployment, you're able to save the configuration for that deployment as a new template (using the box at the bottom of the page).
 Simply give your template a name, and click

 You can also save a template from a completed deployment.

 Creating a template from a deployment configuration will save:

 - The selected objects